HISTORY OF ST. VALENTINE’S DAY

 Valentine or Valentinus, is the name of at least three martyred saints.
 The most celebrated are the two martyrs whose festivals fall on February 14, the one, a Roman priest, the other, bishop of Terni.
-It would appear from legend that both lived during the reign of the Emperor Claudius II (Gothicus); that both were martyred on the same day; and that both were buried on the Via Flaminia, but at different distances from the city of Rome.
+It would appear from legend that both lived during the reign of Emperor Claudius II (Gothicus) around 270; that both died on the same day; and that both were buried on the Via Flaminia but at different distances from the city of Rome.
 A third was a martyr in the Roman province of North Africa about whom little is known.
+Claudius the Cruel had banned his soldiers from getting married, believing that unmarried member were more reliable on foreign military campaigns.
+Valentine was beaten and beheaded because he secretly married soldiers to their wives contrary to the ban.

 It seems that the first celebration of the Feast of St. Valentine was declared to be on February 14 by Pope Gelasius I in 496.
-He is the patron saint of beekeeping, epilepsy, as well as the plague, fainting and traveling.
-And of course he’s also the patron saint of engaged couples and happy marriages.
+He is the patron saint of beekeeping, epilepsy, as well as the plague, fainting, and traveling.
+And of course, he’s also the patron saint of engaged couples and happy marriages.
+Many authorities believe that the lovers’ festival associated with St. Valentine’s day comes from the belief that this is the day in spring when birds begin their mating.
+But there is another view.

 But where did the romantic aspect of Valentines Day come from?
 The medieval English poet Geoffrey Chaucer wrote in the late 1370’s about the Saint in his poem called “Parliament of Foules.”
 He links a tradition of courtly love with the celebration of St. Valentine’s feast day.
 This was an association that didn’t exist until after his poem received widespread attention.
 The poem refers to February 14 as the day birds (and humans) come together to find a mate.
 When Chaucer wrote the following,